Jurassic World Evolution: Updates

 For months, Frontier tried to arrange for Neill, Goldblum and Dern to record their lines together, but scheduling issues prevented this from occurring.
 Instead, recordings of one actor would be played for the others to aid them in recording their own lines.
 The DLC also features the character of John Hammond, who was portrayed in the films by Richard Attenborough (1923–2014).
 In the DLC, Hammond was portrayed by voice actor Mackenzie Gray.
 Return to Jurassic Park was in development for a while as the Frontier team wanted to take its time to create a comprehensive DLC based on the first film.
 It is the biggest update created for Jurassic World Evolution.
 Executive producer Rich Newbold said: "Essentially, the whole game has been rebuilt with a Jurassic Park version of every building".
 Dinosaur designs based on The Lost World: Jurassic Park and Jurassic Park III were also introduced in the DLC.
 For reference, Universal provided the developers with original assets and audio files from the film production archives to ensure that the dinosaurs move, sound, and look like their film counterparts.
 The package introduced Compsognathus and Pteranodon, as well as new designs for the game's Tyrannosaurus rex and Velociraptor, matching their original appearance in the first film.

 A Nintendo Switch port of the game, titled Jurassic World Evolution: Complete Edition, was released on 3 November 2020.
 It includes all the DLC packs and updates that had been previously released for the other platforms.
+The game is not compatible with Nintendo Switch 2.

 Reception

+Jurassic World Evolution received "generally favorable reviews" for the Xbox One and Switch versions, while the PC and PlayStation 4 versions received "mixed or average reviews", according to review aggregator Metacritic.

 Critics praised the dinosaurs featured in the game.
 Sam Loveridge of GamesRadar+ liked the variety as well as the cutscene that was displayed when a dinosaur is released from the incubation center.
 She enjoyed being able to control the jeep and the ACU helicopter from a third-person perspective, a mechanic she applauds for allowing players to relate to the dinosaurs.
 She added that she "lost entire evenings to [the game] without even thinking" due to its relaxing nature.
 Game Revolution's Paul Tamburro praised the dinosaurs' design, in particular, Frontier's attention to detail and the dinosaurs' animation.
 James Swinbanks of GameSpot agreed, praising the dinosaurs.
 He also enjoyed the need to learn each dinosaur's personality, requirements and behaviors, adding the process is "surprisingly satisfying".
 Game Informer 's Daniel Tack liked that players can experiment with different genes, though he commented that it was not a "freeform experience".
 Dan Stapleton of IGN disagreed and felt that unlocking genes was tedious, describing the process as a series of "mandatory robotic actions".
 While he liked the dinosaur variety, he lamented the lack of pterosaurs and aquatic prehistoric reptiles at launch.
 Destructoid's Dan Roemer commended the inclusion of lesser- known dinosaurs species, singling out Giganotosaurus and Deinonychus.